Think facing misdemeanor charges is no big deal? Think again – a conviction can have a significant effect on job prospects and more.

 Don’t Fight Alone Request Your Free Consultation Today

 Does the idea of navigating misdemeanor law make you feel stressed and overwhelmed?
 Do you wish you had an experienced lawyer that could handle all the difficulties so you can get back on your feet and focus on what’s important in your life?
-Contact our law firm serving Austin and Georgetown to find out how we can help you to have your charges reduced or dropped entirely.
+Contact our law firm, serving Austin and Round Rock, to find out how we can help you to have your charges reduced or dropped entirely.
 To get started, fill out our online form or call our law offices at:

 Frequently Asked Questions